-A contested case, such as a judicial separation, is finally resolved either through agreement, i.e. it is settled out of court, or a contested court hearing.
+A contested case is finally resolved either through agreement, i.e. it is settled out of court, or a contested court hearing.
 These two possible scenarios are explained below:

 Settlement out of court

 Where both parties were in disagreement at the outset of proceedings but eventually come to an agreement an application for a divorce by consent can be made.
 This application requires the following additional documents: